Iran Electoral Archive

-The Iran Electoral Archive is an online comprehensive source of information about Iranian Elections, comprising laws, official documents, academic articles and commentaries, both in English and in Persian.
+The Iran Electoral Archive (IEAr) is an online source of information about elections in Iran, comprising laws, official documents, academic articles and commentaries, both in English and in Persian.
 The key objective of the IEAr project is to provide a large variety of stakeholders with a broad and impartial look at the Iranian elections legal framework, history (from 1967 onwards) and current developments.
 The archive constitutes a unique and concrete answer to the scarcity of available information in this domain, addressing in a systematic and academic manner the controversial debate revolving around the Iranian electoral process.